-Wandafuru Raifu (renamed After Life in the West) was one of the first Japanese films I ever watched.
+After Life [Wandafuru Raifu] was one of the first Japanese films I ever watched.
 It's the film that introduced me (and no doubt many other fans) to the work of Hirokazu Koreeda and that allowed him to make his breakthrough film Dare mo Shiranai.
-Fifteen years after its initial release, Wandafuru Raifu has lost little of its initial charm and still stands as one of my favorite Koreeda films to date.
+Fifteen years after its initial release, After Life has lost little of its initial charm and still stands as one of my favorite Koreeda films to date.

 The film follows a small group of people working in a "transition home".
 Run pretty much like a typical school or district house, the place accepts between 30 and 40 recently deceased clients each week.
-Each of these people are assigned to a guardian who will help them to find their favorite, most treasured and most dearest memory.
-This is the one memory that the deceased are allowed to take with them to the after life.
+Each of these people is assigned to a guardian who will help them to find their favorite, most treasured, and dearest memory.
+This is the one memory that the deceased are allowed to take with them to the afterlife.

 After picking a memory everyone teams up to reenact the scenes and put them on film.
-Then at the end of the week all the shorts are played in the local theater and when watching their own short the people are finally transported into the after life.
-It sounds like a pretty fantastical setup, but Koreeda's approach is as down to earth as you can imagine.
+Then at the end of the week, all the shorts are played in the local theater and when watching their own film the people are finally transported into the afterlife.
+It sounds like a pretty fantastical setup, but Koreeda's approach is as down-to-earth as you can imagine.
 There is no CG, nor any fantastical elements beyond the setup.
 The transition home looks like an ordinary school building, run by a group of ordinary people.

-Visually Wandafuru Raifu is a little bland.
-At the same time the blandness is quite functional as it underlines the very realistic approach to the story.
-Koreeda borrows a lot from the documentary genre with very similar framing (especially during the interview stage) and at times agile camera work, though Wandafuru Raifu is definitely more cinematic than your average documentary.
+Visually After Life is a little bland.
+At the same time, the blandness is quite functional as it underlines the very realistic approach to the story.
+Koreeda borrows a lot from the documentary genre with very similar framing (especially during the interview stage) and at times agile camera work, though After Life is definitely more cinematic than your average documentary.
 Still, a bit more color wouldn't have hurt the film as it can be a bit too grey and murky in places.

 Koreeda has a way with people and once again this pays off big time.
 Apart from using a select group of professional actors he makes good use of amateurs, especially amongst the people recounting their memories.
 Not everything is scripted either, some interviews are actual stories of the people he interviewed.
 The staff of the center houses some familiar names (Susumu Terajima and Kei Tani are the most famous ones I think), but they are mainly there to support the visitors (both on and off screen).

 The first half of the film is dominated by interviews, only during the second half does Koreeda develop a small side story that fills up some dead space between the filming of the memories.
-It may be a tad unnecessary but from a commercial perspective it does make the film more accessible to a wider audience.
-Without it, Wandafuru Raifu would've just been a collection of individual stories which is a lot harder to sell.
+It may be a tad unnecessary but from a commercial perspective, it does make the film more accessible to a wider audience.
+Without it, After Life would've just been a collection of individual stories which is a lot harder to sell.

 There are two main reasons why this film is truly special.
-First of all Koreeda has a perfect understanding of the question he tackles.
+First of all, Koreeda has a perfect understanding of the question he tackles.
 If you ask people for their favorite (whatever) you always get a list of 10 muddled answers.
-If you ask them to pick only one (whatever) to take with them to an uninhabited island, that's when things get interested.
-You have to force people to pick only one rather than leave them a choice to get to the core of what a person likes, and that's exactly what Wandafuru Raifu does.
+If you ask them to pick only one (whatever) to take with them to an uninhabited island, that's when things get interesting.
+You have to force people to pick only one rather than leave them a choice to get to the core of what a person likes, and that's exactly what After Life does.

-Secondly some of the amateur actors are absolutely amazing, their stories so pure and passionate that it just rubs off on the film.
+Secondly, some of the amateur actors are absolutely amazing, their stories so pure and passionate that it just rubs off on the film.
 The two grandmas in particular are some of the dearest characters I've ever seen in a movie, but all interviewees have something valuable to add to the film.
-Coming off as natural on screen is never easy, especially for amateur actors, but with the help of Koreeda it's virtually impossible to separate the scripted stories for the actual memories.
+Coming off as natural on screen is never easy, especially for amateur actors, but with the help of Koreeda, it's virtually impossible to separate the scripted stories from the actual memories.

-Wandafuru Raifu is a very chill and pleasant film.
-It pushes you to make the same choice as the characters, while giving some poignant examples of the little things and joys that make someone's life worth living.
+After Life is a very chill and pleasant film.
+It pushes you to make the same choice as the characters while giving some poignant examples of the little things and joys that make someone's life worth living.
 And that's exactly why the film's original title feels more relevant.
-This film really isn't about the after life or about the transition from one life to the other.
-The after life may be a spiritual something, but the film never feels all that religious.
-Instead Wandafuru Raifu is about enjoying and appreciating the good things you have.
-Warmly recommended for everyone who doesn't mind the modest pacing and styling.
+This film really isn't about the afterlife or about the transition from one life to the other.
+The afterlife may be a spiritual something, but the film never feels all that religious.
+Instead, After Life is about enjoying and appreciating the good things you have in your life.
+Warmly recommended for anyone who doesn't mind the modest pacing and styling.